openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 response field.

 .. image:: ../../../shared/building_and_running_chapters/Images/image292.png
- :alt: A numerical input problem with 3 questions, 2 correct answers and 1
+ :alt: A problem with 3 questions, the learner gave 2 correct and 1
      incorrect answer

 You can specify a margin of error, or tolerance, for the answers to these